thegricean/LINGUIST245B/setup/README.md

 `library(tidyverse)`
 **(Note that there are NO quotes when you load packages)**
 If you see a list of attached packages (including `ggplot2`, `dplyr` etc) then everything is good.
 (Don't worry about the conflicts printed afterwards.)

-## CITI certification

-At some point before you run your expeirment, get CITI certification by completing the [CITI Tutorial](https://about.citiprogram.org/en/homepage/).
-This certifies that you are equipped to deal with human study participants.

 # YOU ARE DONE WITH THE SET-UP!!!